kitrady/stitch/README.md

 ### What is Crochet?

-Crochet is the process of using yarn and a crochet hook (a specially shaped rod with a hook on the end) to create a kind of fabric.
+Crochet is the process of using yarn and a crochet hook (a specially shaped rod with a hook on the end) to create a kind of fabric by pulling loops of yarn through other loops of yarn.
 The way this fabric is created determines its shape and therefore allows it to be made into large variety of items.
 This program is specifically for Amigurumi, which is the process of using crochet to make 3D items (e.g. plushies).

 ### What are Crochet Patterns?